klmmmv/thesis/chap3.md

 Formally we call an ASM $M$ and its refined version $M\ast$.
 We define states $S$ of $M$ which tranform into other states called $S'$.
 States of a refined machine are called $S\ast$ and its successor states $S\ast'$ and so on.
-In +@fig:refinement a scheme is depictured to illustrate the relationships of the refined automatas, its states and transition steps.
+In +@fig:refinement a scheme is depictured to illustrate the relationships of the refined automaton, its states and transition steps.

 ![The refinement scheme](images/print/refinement.pdf){#fig:refinement}